Fabio Lione: Athena

-He joined Athena in 1991 and in 1992 they recorded their first demotape.
+Lione joined Athena in 1991 and in 1992 they recorded their first demotape.
 After several concerts he left the band in 1993 for a new collaboration, the one with Labyrinth.
 Athena called Lione again in '97 ..so they could start work on their second album A New Religion which was released in 1998.
 Lione wrote the lyrics and the vocal lines for ten songs; the lyrics used religious and philosophical words and had the tendency to reflect deep meanings on their music.
 Lione and the other members of Athena attended Axel Rudi Pell Tour 1998 with Dreamscape, another progressive metal band from Germany in December.
 Shortly after the tour the band decided to break up.

 Vision Divine

-In 1998 he met Olaf Thorsen and to seal their newfound friendship, they decided to create what was originally supposed to be only a side-project: Vision Divine.
+In 1998, Lione met Olaf Thorsen and to seal their newfound friendship, they decided to create what was originally supposed to be only a side-project: Vision Divine.
 Lione now found himself in the two groups: Rhapsody and Vision Divine, and this situation continued, with successes in both groups, until 2003.
 The first "Vision Divine" record in 1999 received excellent sales results and criticism (and took the band on tour in South America for the first time).
 The second album of Vision Divine Send me an angel was released in January 2002.
 Lione composed eight vocal lines for this album.
 Their expressions became more serious and deeper, close to the reality of divinity and humanity with progressive and heavy sounds.
 The album Beto Vazquez Infinity was released in February, including the song "The battle of the Past" in which Lione was singing as a guest vocalist for the Beto Vazquez project.

-In 2003 Lione sang at shows with Vision Divine at Gods of Metal 2003 (Milan) and at Heineken Jammin' Festival (Imola) in June.
+In 2003, Lione sang at shows with Vision Divine at Gods of Metal 2003 (Milan) and at Heineken Jammin' Festival (Imola) in June.
 He then recorded four demo songs with Vision Divine in November and performed on an Italian Tour in December.
 Shortly after it was announced Lione had to leave the band, due to his other commitments making it too difficult front this band as well.
 He nevertheless spent most of the year writing and left the band nine new vocal lines for the "Stream of Consciousness" album, executed with a different singer.

-In 2008 Lione took part in some shows with Vision Divine to celebrate the ten years of the band, and on 28 May, they announced that Fabio had rejoined the band as the new singer.
+In 2008, Lione took part in some shows with Vision Divine to celebrate the ten years of the band, and on 28 May, they announced that Fabio had rejoined the band as the new singer.
 The band released the new CD "9 Degrees West of the Moon" in 2009 and did many shows supporting the record.

-In 2012 they released (with Edel/Ear music) what is probably considered their best work so far, "Destination Set To Nowhere", with many great reviews received.
+In 2012, they released (with Edel/Ear music) what is probably considered their best work so far, "Destination Set To Nowhere", with many great reviews received.
 The band performed many shows in Italy, Spain and on a South-American tour supporting the record.

 Fabio departed from Vision Divine on 28 April 2018.